OpenSciViz/cloud/README.md

   Another update: If it is possible (sufficient IPs available) to configure the baremetal eth and bridge(s) AND VMs to ALL use the same subnet, the manual patch procedure described below is obviated.

-2. Git clone this repo. and take a look at the (real and pseudo) bash and python scripts and other files: secloud.sh, cs_mysql.sh, cs_yum_rpms.sh, etc.
+2. Git clone this repo. and take a look at the (real and pseudo) bash and python scripts and other files: secloud.sh, cs_mysql.sh, cs_yum_rpms.sh, etc. Note these are rudimentary scipts meant as starting points.

 3. Backup /etc/sysconfig/iptables file.
+Whenver one (re_runs the cloudstack-setup-management script, it inserts some new ruels and uses "iptables-save" to overwite the current iptables file and any hand-edits (annotations and comment-lines)!

   Note the ports cloudstack needs: https://cwiki.apache.org/confluence/display/CLOUDSTACK/Ports+used+by+CloudStack for Apache Tomcat (HTTPD), NFS, DNS, etc., and also VNC 5800-6100